uniment/MethodChains.jl/README.md

 end
 ```

-To make it execute on every line in the REPL, execute this:
+To make it execute on every line in the REPL, run this at startup:
 ```julia
 MethodChains.init_repl()
 ```

 Then, you won't have to worry about typing `@mc` every time. 🤩

-Definitely do not add this to your Julia startup.jl file if you don't like having fun:
+Definitely do not add this to your startup.jl file if you don't like having fun:

 ```julia
 using MethodChains